AIMotionLab-SZTAKI/AIMotionLab-Virtual/Tutorial.md

 ```

 To use these classes, an xml model needs to be created that contains drones that follow the naming convention in naming_convention_in_xml.txt.
-Then the parser - which is a static method of Drone - needs to be called.
+The model needs to be loaded, then the parser - which is a static method of Drone - needs to be called.
 It returns a list of virtually simulated drones, that can contain Drone and DroneHooked instances:

 ```
 model = mujoco.MjModel.from_xml_path(xmlFileName)